MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

   - Includes management of Fault Management Jobs and collecting Fault Reports
 - Fault Management Notification
   - Includes Event Subscription/Hub and Listener notification functions

-This document supports interactions over the Legato interface within a single operator as well as interaction with Partner Domain and Customer Domain through Interlude and Allegro interfaces respectively.

 Business Applications (BUS), Customer Application Coordinator (CUS) and Service Orchestration Functionality (SOF) systems use the information contained